Alfama property market in 2022 / 2023 – Prices per sqm meter to buy a home in Lisbon – Portugal

-The Alfama housing market report summarises key trends in Alfama’s housing market in Lisbon.
-The analysis covers house prices and new developments.
+The Alfama housing market report in 2022-2023 summarises key trends in real estate prices in this area of Lisbon.
+The analysis covers residencial prices (houses, villas, apartments) and new developments.
 The report primarily draws on publicly available datasets.
-The Alfama housing market (houses & apartments) report is updated regularly.
+This housing market report is updated regularly.

 At a Glance